farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

  -->
   <!-- TODO: Consider reframing DI buildup in terms of continuations instead of inheritance.
 Probably still important to highlight issues with inheritance because it's so commonly taught -->

 This series clarifies the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) with examples.
-This post will demonstrate extensible dependencies without leaking abstractions between components.
+This post will demonstrate the OCP through interchangable and composable dependencies.
 <!--more-->

 I recommend you read the [series intro post](./2022-09-16-0-Intro-to-OCP.md) if you haven't already.
 It defines the Open-Closed Principle (OCP) and hightlights some motivating questions.

 In summary, the OCP illuminates how components can offer self-defined flexibility and adapt to caller needs without changing internally.
 This is much like how parameters enable functions to be resused by many consumers without changing the function.

 ## Object Inheritance
-Most software students these days learn [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
+Most software students learn [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
-Object inheritance tends to be one of the first tools taught for modeling relationships
+Class inheritance tends to be one of the first tools taught for modeling relationships.
 <!-- , despite the principle to [favor composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance). -->

 Inheritance does offer some open-closed benefits.
 It is